 My takeaways from this juxtaposition are admittedly trite.
 Greatness can emerge from surprising places.
 Success and failure are often temporary states.
 Dazzling intelligence is no substitute for good judgment.
 Perhaps most critically, you've got to surround yourself with the right people.
 (Grant had his wife and loyal aides, who helped pull him out of his alcoholic spirals and countered his naiveté—at least during his Civil War years.
 Holmes' closest ally at Theranos, on the other hand, was Sunny Balwani, whom Carreyrou portrays as a bombastic grifter who enabled her worst instincts.)

 Still, even though these are trite lessons, I've rarely felt their force so powerfully—and besides, most trite lessons are worth relearning from time to time.

-When you get back from spring break: The 6 webconferences you don't want to miss
+When you get back from Labor Day: The 5 webconferences you don't want to miss

 Save your spot now for these upcoming webconferences: